It’s not often golf can reach beyond the sport and capture the imagination of a new audience.

 In all, 12 British clubs have hosted the Ryder Cup.

 Scotland has held it twice – at Muirfield and Gleneagles.
 Wales once, at Celtic Manor in 2010.
-And the proud county of Yorkshire has hosted it on three separate occasions, at three different but wonderful golf courses.
+When it comes to the Ryder Cup Yorkshire has hosted it on three separate occasions, at three different but wonderful golf courses.

 There are very few sports where fans can not only step onto the field of play but play on it too.
 Golf offers that rare opportunity and so once a course has hosted a Ryder Cup it becomes a calling for golfers everywhere, a place of pilgrimage where mere mortals can visit and attempt to recreate the superhuman feats that have gone before.